surniaulula/wpsso-ratings-and-reviews/README.md

 <p><strong>Fast and coded for performance:</strong></p>

-<p>WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching).</p>

-<p>Loads only the PHP library files and object classes it needs, keeping the code small, fast, light, and still able to support a wide range of 3rd party integration features.</p>
+<p>WPSSO and its extensions make full use of all available caching techniques (persistent / non-persistent object and disk caching).
+They load only the PHP library files and object classes needed, keeping the code small, fast, light, and able to support a wide range of 3rd party integration features.</p>

 <p>Fully tested and compatible with PHP v7.x (requires PHP v5.3 or better).</p>